Circuit Technology Center 22 Parkridge Road

 Procedure - Touchless Ball Removal

-This BGA component de-ball process dissolves and flushes away the existing solder balls, leaving a flat surface on each of the BGA component solder pads.
+This BGA component de-ball process dissolves and flushes away the existing solder balls, leaving a flat surface on each BGA component solder pad.

-1. Ensure the BGA components to be processed meet the requirements for acceptable moisture levels.
+1. Ensure the BGA components are processed to meet the requirements for acceptable moisture levels.

-3. Set up the robotic de-ball system with the proper process parameters, including solder immersion depth, dwell times, insertion and extraction speeds, solder temperature, and other settings.
+3. Set up the robotic hot solder dip de-ball system with the proper process parameters, including solder immersion depth, dwell times, insertion and extraction speeds, solder temperature, and other settings.
+(See Figure 1)

-Note: Refer to the component data sheet for guidelines regarding component peak temperatures specifications, and other process parameters.
+Note: Refer to the component data sheet for guidelines regarding component peak temperature specifications and other process parameters.

-4. Load the BGA components onto the fixture or matrix tray and place them into the robotic BGA deball system.
+4. Load the BGA components onto the fixture or matrix tray and place in the robotic hot solder dip de-ball system.
+(See Figure 2)

 5. Activate the robotic machine process cycle.

-6. Pick up a row of components from the matrix tray using a multi-head vacuum pickup.
+6. The system will pick up a row of components from the matrix tray using a multi-head vacuum pickup.

-7. Apply flux to the existing solder balls.
+7. The system will apply flux to the existing solder balls.

-8. Remove the excess flux using an air knife.
+8. The system will remove the excess flux using an air knife.

-9. Run the components through a programmed preheat stage to activate the flux.
+9. The system will run the components through a programmed preheat stage to activate the flux.

-10. Remove the unwanted solder balls using a dynamic solder wave.
+10. The system will remove the unwanted solder balls using a dynamic solder wave.

-11. Run the components through a filtered hot water rinse to remove the flux residues.
+11. The system will run the components through a filtered hot water rinse to remove the flux residues.

-12. Dry the components using an air knife.
+12. The system will dry the components using an air knife.

-13. Return the de-balled BGA components to their original position in the matrix tray.
+13. The system will return the de-balled BGA components to their original position in the matrix tray.

-14. Visually inspect the BGA component appearance, cleanliness, and condition.
+14. Visually inspect the BGA component's appearance, cleanliness, and condition.
 Check the solder pads for flatness and inspect the body of the BGA component for abnormalities.

 Procedure - Mini-Oven Attachment Method

-1. Apply tacky flux to the flat BGA component pads using a Brush.
+1. Apply tacky flux to the flat BGA component pads using a brush.
 Flux should be evenly applied across the entire BGA pad surface.
-Use minimal flux needed to fully cover the surface.
+Use minimal flux needed to cover the surface fully.
 Remove any excess flux.
-See Figure 2.
+(See Figure 4)

-2. Place a quantity of the appropriate size Solder Spheres into the fixture and use a clean Cleaning Brush to distribute the Solder Spheres, so they fill all the open apertures in the BGA Component Stencil.
-Check to be sure all the apertures are filled with only one solder sphere.
-Tilt the fixture and pour the excess Solder Spheres into a collection container for reuse.
-See Figure 3.
+2. Place a quantity of the appropriate size solder spheres into the fixture and use a clean brush to distribute the solder spheres so they fill all the open apertures in the BGA component stencil.
+Ensure all the apertures are filled with only one solder sphere.
+Tilt the fixture and pour the excess solder spheres into a collection container for reuse.
+(See Figure 5)

-3. Place the component and fixture into the Mini BGA Reflow Oven.
-See Figure 4.
+3. Place the component and fixture into the mini BGA reflow oven.
+(See Figure 6)

 4. Turn the Mini BGA Reflow Oven on and select the proper profile.